Fort Lauderdale Burglary Lawyer

 There are three types of crimes that are often confused – theft, burglary and robbery.
 Burglary and robbery are two serious criminal offenses that are related to theft but are considered violent crimes due to the manner in which they are committed.
 Robbery involves theft by force or threat.

 Under Florida Statutes Section 810.02, “burglary” (also called breaking and entering) is defined as surreptitiously entering or remaining in a dwelling, structure or conveyance with the intention to commit an offense (other than trespass or burglary) inside

 of the dwelling, structure or conveyance at a time when the defendant is not licensed or invited to enter or remain, and the area is not open to the public.
 Individuals could be convicted of a burglary crime for trespassing in or breaking into a building without lifting anything.

 Robbery involves using force to take money or property from someone else.
 For the crime to be charged as robbery, force must be involved.

 A burglary conviction can result in incarceration, significant fines, and a permanent criminal record.
 That’s why having an experienced Fort Lauderdale robbery defense attorney is crucial to successfully defend a first degree or second degree burglary charge.
-Leader & Leader are aware of the grave consequences a burglary or robbery conviction can have on your life and employment.
+Leader, Leader & Zucker, PLLC are aware of the grave consequences a burglary or robbery conviction can have on your life and employment.
 Employers routinely conduct background checks of job applicants and are hesitant to hire anyone with a conviction for theft, robbery or burglary.
 For instance, if you are convicted of a theft offense, there is a mandatory requirement that you give the state of Florida a sample of your DNA to store in a database.
 This can be used against you in any future criminal charges!